Average treatment effect: Heterogenous treatment effects

 Some researchers call a treatment effect "heterogenous" if it affects different individuals differently (heterogeneously).
 For example, perhaps the above treatment of a job search monitoring policy affected men and women differently, or people who live in different states differently.
 ATE requires a strong assumption known as the stable unit treatment value assumption (SUTVA) which requires the value of the potential outcome $y(i)$ be unaffected by the mechanism used to assign the treatment and the treatment exposure of all other individuals.
 Let $d$ be the treatment, the treatment effect for individual $i$ is given by $y_{1}(i,d)-y_{0}(i,d)$.
 The SUTVA assumption allows us to declare $y_{1}(i,d) = y_{1}(i), y_{0}(i,d)=y_{0}(i)$.

 One way to look for heterogeneous treatment effects is to divide the study data into subgroups (e.g., men and women, or by state), and see if the average treatment effects are different by subgroup.
 If the average treatment effects are different, SUTVA is violated.
 A per-subgroup ATE is called a "conditional average treatment effect" (CATE), i.e. the ATE conditioned on membership in the subgroup.
 CATE can be used as an estimate if SUTVA does not hold.

 A challenge with this approach is that each subgroup may have substantially less data than the study as a whole, so if the study has been powered to detect the main effects without subgroup analysis, there may not be enough data to properly judge the effects on subgroups.

-There is some work on detecting heterogenous treatment effects using random forests.
+There is some work on detecting heterogeneous treatment effects using random forests as well as detecting heterogeneous subpopulations using cluster analysis.
 Recently, metalearning approaches have been developed that use arbitrary regression frameworks as base learners to infer the CATE.
 Representation learning can be used to further improve the performance of these methods.